 Have you ever wondered about the history of wine and where it started?
 Since winemaking has been around since before 4000 BC, there’s quite a bit of information out there.
 Wine has been enjoyed by civilizations worldwide, but it’s no secret that Ancient Rome took it to another level.
-From the many places, they found grapes to the extravagant settings in which they drank wine, the Romans truly lived up to their reputation as an indulgent civilization, and the history of Roman wine deserves a closer look.
-With that in mind, here, we will explain Roman wine’s history.
+From the many places they spread wine and grapes, to the extravagant settings in which they drank wine, the Romans truly lived up to their reputation as an indulgent civilization, and the history of Roman wine deserves a closer look.

 Roman Legends About Wine

-The Roman divine force of wine was Bacchus.
-They got this from the Ancient Greeks.
-Later, Dionysus became their God.
-However, the “top choice” divine force of wine was Bacchus, who was Roman.
-According to Roman folklore, he was the person who communicated his insight into how to establish plants and how to make wine for people.
-Historical paintings and sculptures are devoted to Bacchus.
-He is a moderately aged man with a beard and a head covered with a complicated headpiece of grapes and plants.
+The Roman god of wine was Bacchus.
+The Ancient Greeks had a similar god called Dionysus that Bacchus was based on.
+According to Roman folklore, Bacchus taught humans how to grow grapevines and make wine.
+Many historical paintings and sculptures devoted to Bacchus have been discovered from this time.
+He is most often depicted as a moderately aged man with a beard and a head covered with a complicated headpiece of grapes and leaves.
 Typically, he is depicted holding a glass of wine.

 Understanding the Influence of the Greeks

-Greek dominance during the 300-300 BC was huge as Romans used to drink only Greek wine.
-The wines at that time were costly, and most parts of the wine used to come from Greece.
-Rome’s wine was not so famous in that period, and they preferred Greek wine.
-At that time, oxidized wine had its own popularity.
-They blended spices and honey with wine and made it more similar to the taste of Sherries.
-Romans also did the same.
-This propensity made many wines unquestionably sweet or extremely serious, so they must be watered down to make them attractive.
+Before the rise of the Romans the Ancient Greeks dominated the Mediterranean.
+The wines at that time were costly, and much of the wine came from Greece.
+At the time, oxidized wine was popular.
+Many wines were also blended spices and honey with wine making it somewhat similar to a modern Sherry.
+The Romans copied many of the Greeks’ wine styles.
+This propensity made many wines unquestionably sweet or extremely serious, so they were often watered down to make them attractive.

-- 2nd Century BC: During this time, people saw the rise of the ‘golden age.’
+2nd Century BC: During this time, people saw the rise of the ‘golden age of wine’

-- 92 AD: During this age, a new rule had been imposed that banned several new vineyards.
+92 AD: During this age, a new rule was imposed banning several new vineyards.

 Want to read more?
 Try these books